MinghaoWang-Creater/NBA-best-player-detection-and-result-prediction/README.md

 # NBA-best-player-detection-and-result-prediction
-NBA best player detection and result prediction
+NBA best player detection and result prediction.

 Please refer to the project report for detailed experimental principles and results.

 # Contributors：